-If the office of one of the Board members becomes vacant, he shall be replaced by the member next to him in the number of votes in the latest elections of the Board.
+If the office of one of the Board members becomes vacant, he/she shall be replaced by the member next to him in the number of votes in the latest elections of the Board.
 The new member shall complete the unexpired term of his predecessor.
-In other than this case, the Board shall elect by secret ballot a member to replace him from among the candidates nominated by two of the Board members at least until the next meeting of the general assembly.
 If the vacant offices are equal to one-fourth of the original offices, the Board of Directors shall invite the ordinary general assembly to convene within two months from the date of the last office becoming vacant to fill them.
 If the vacant offices exceed more than half the number of the Board members, the Board shall be deemed dissolved and new elections shall be called for to elect a new Board of Directors for the company.

 4.5 Board Attendance:

 4.5.1 All Board members must attend at least 75% of all Board meetings within a calendar year.
 Attendance by proxy is prohibited.